A few close-up plates of colourful Indian food A few close-up plates of colourful Indian food

 Guide to Indian restaurants in Soho

 Soho is known for its eclectic, hard-to-beat dining scene, and there are no exceptions when it comes to Indian food.
-Although there aren’t as many Indian restaurants in Soho as there are somewhere like Brick Lane, the ones that do reside here are all well worth a visit.
-From Kricket’s Anglo-Indian-inspired menu to Gymkhana’s Michelin-starred spread, here’s our guide to Indian restaurants in Soho that you need to add to your London dining bucket list.
+Although there aren't as many Indian restaurants in Soho as there are in somewhere like Brick Lane, the ones that do reside here are all well worth a visit.
+From Kricket's Anglo-Indian-inspired menu to Gymkhana's Michelin-starred spread, here's our guide to Indian restaurants in Soho that you need to add to your London dining bucket list.

 1. The best Indian restaurants in Soho